 Recognising that jewellery supply chain companies have varied needs in third-party assured approaches to responsible sourcing and provenance, there is also the option to have provenance claims included in the scope of COP certification.
 Certified provenance claims can be adapted to suit particular supply chain needs.
-This option is available to entities dealing in materials outside the scope of the CoC standard including diamonds, coloured stones and silver.1
+This option is available to entities dealing in materials outside the scope of the CoC standard including diamonds and coloured stones.

-COC CERTIFICATION AT A GLANCE:
+BOX 1.
+AT A GLANCE

+CoC certification: